 Where Do I Find My VAT Reference Number?

 Your unique VAT number is shown on the registration certificate which HMRC issue when your business becomes VAT registered.
-Once you receive your VAT registration certificate, you (or your agent) can create an online VAT account.
+You can also view it by signing into your online tax account (or asking your accountant).

 What does my VAT reference number look like?